List of foreign electoral interventions: Malta

+1932 election (by Italy and Catholic Church)

+The Italian press accused the colonial administration of "new moral and cultural Imperialism" while advocating irredentism and claimed it would endanger the Catholic Church.
+According to Governor David Campbell, the Catholic Church wanted to ensure a victory of the Nationalist Party.
+The election was delayed from its original 1930 date due to these events.
+After the eventual victory of the Nationalist Party, the constitution was suspended in 1933.

+1939 election (by Italy)

+The Nationalist Party had ties to Fascist Italy and received financial support according to the British government’s intelligence after 1936.
+Enrico Mizzi met Benito Mussolini and the Italian Ministry of Popular Culture became a stake holder of Mizzi's Malta.
+Mussolini himself bought issues of it.

 1971 election (by United States)

 According to documents provided by the State Department Office of the Historian, during the second elections Malta had following independence from the British Empire, the USA covertly aided the Nationalist Party who were running against the Malta Labour Party.

 Mauritius

 1982 election (by United States)

 The CIA covertly gave financial support to Seewoosagur Ramgoolam of the Mauritian Labour Party in the 1982 general election in an attempt to oust Anerood Jugnath and the Mauritian Militant Movement-Mauritian Socialist Party alliance.
 This was due to fear that the MMM would close Mauritius' ports to the United States Navy and open up Soviet Armed Forces bases, in addition to challenging US claims to Diego Garcia.
 The US government authorized the Mauritian government to sell off food aid given to the country via USAID for $2 million, enabling them to create 21,000 jobs to help them win the election.